 Cambodia experienced its most violent history during the short lived rule of Pol Pot and the Khmer Rouge regime.
 From 1975 to 1979, cities were emptied and the population was placed in forced labor camps, and those perceived to be loyal to the former Republic were executed.
 Nearly 2 million civilians died during the Khmer Rouge regime, and as many as 800,000 of these deaths were violent deaths.
 The crimes left the country and its survivors destabilized, traumatized, and in need of justice.
-After decades of suffering in silence, survivors of this violent past are finding some measure of justice.
-CJA represents 45 Cambodian Americans in a case against two former Khmer Rouge leaders accused of genocide, crimes against humanity, and other atrocities.
-In 2014, a tribunal found Nuon Chea and Khieu Samphan guilty of crimes against humanity and sentenced them to life imprisonment.
-A second and final trial is underway.
+After decades of suffering in silence, survivors of this violent past are finding some measure of justice in the Extraordinary Chambers in the Courts of Cambodia (ECCC).
+CJA represents 145 Cambodian Americans as civil parties in ECCC cases against former Khmer Rouge leaders accused of genocide, crimes against humanity, and other atrocities.

 The second and final trial against Nuon Chea and Khieu Samphan, Case 002/2, concluded on January 11, 2017 and covered a broader range of atrocities not addressed in the first trial.
 On November 16, 2018, the Trial Chamber convicted Nuon Chea and Khieu Samphan of genocide against the Vietnamese, grave breaches of the Geneva Conventions of 1949, and crimes against humanity, including forced marriage and rape in the context of forced marriage.
 Nuon Chea was also separately convicted of genocide of the Muslim Cham.
 In addition to imposing life sentences on the defendants, the Court endorsed thirteen collective and moral reparations projects for the victims that focus on remembrance, therapy and psychological assistance, and documentation and education.